skandavaidyanath/website/content/post/inverse-rl-paper/index.md

 {{< figure src="opti2.PNG" title="Final optimization problem for the large state space case.
 Source: The paper" lightbox="true" >}}

-_S_<sub>o</sub> is the subsample of states and $p(x) = x$ when $x \\geq 0$ and $2x$ when $x < 0$.
+_S_<sub>o</sub> is the subsample of states and $p(x) = x$ when $x \\geq 0$ and $2x$ when $x < 0$. $\\pi$ is the optimal policy.
 This can be solved with LP now.

 ## IRL from sampled trajectories

 Now, we come to the most interesting and most realistic case.
 We now try to learn from sampled trajectories from the environment. **We do not require an explicit model of the MDP but we do assume the ability to find an optimal policy under any reward function.
 We also assume the ability to simulate trajectories in the environment with the optimal policy or any other policy we want.** Also assume there is only a single start state _s_<sub>o</sub>.
 This is not a string assumption as if there are several start states with an initial state distribution, add an additional state and connect it to each of them.
+This is the most realistic case and is different from the previous cases because we don't have the model of the environment i.e. the _P_ matrices.

 Once again, _R_ will be expressed as a linear function approximation in the same form as the previous section.
 Please refer to the paper and convince yourself that it is possible to use Monte Carlo trajectories to estimate a value function that is also linear in the $\\alpha$ values.
 The math is quite simple and straight-forward.
 This is important because it allows us to use LP again.